textileio/community/docs/powergate/index.md

 Powergate provides a multi-tiered file storage API built on Filecoin and IPFS.
 Storing data on IPFS and Filecoin is as easy as expressing your desired configuration for storing a Cid.

-Powergate handles Filecoin wallet addresses, long-term deal management, and connecting Filecoin to IPFS all within the context of a Storage Profile.
-Use of a Storage Profile is enabled through a basic token, allowing you to create many Storage Profiles, and map Powergate API access to user(s) in your system.
+Powergate handles Filecoin wallet addresses, long-term deal management, and connecting Filecoin to IPFS on a per user basis.
+Use of a user is enabled through a basic token, allowing you to create many Powergate users, and map Powergate API access to users in your own system.

 [Read about data storage here](storage.md).